Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 ● User-friendly, high functionality CNC control simplifies programming and increases productivity

-● The compliance of the barfeeder, gate loader and articulated robot increases production and allows switching off lighting
+● Compliance of the bar feeder, gate loader, and articulated robot increases production and allows switching off lighting

 Knurling ensures a natural tool grip.
 Some machined parts, especially tools, require the user to hold them well.
 The smooth surface makes them slippery.
 Knurling presses the pattern on the surface, which makes them easier to handle.
 Sockets and other metal tools usually have knurled handles.